abasile1-tech/flash-card-application/README.md

 - Save each user's preference for dark or light mode in the database and load that preference the next time that they log in.
 - Convert to TypeScript for better type-safety when compared with Vanilla JavaScript
 - Migrate from Vue 2 to Vue 3
+- Upgrade from Node 16 to Node 20

 ## :camera_flash: Screenshots